realbugdigger/Knowledge-Base-Compilers/grammar/PlSyntax.md

 Here is an interesting feature of our new grammar - it is [recursive](https://en.wikipedia.org/wiki/Recursive_descent_parser).
 If you try to derive the expression 2 * (7 + 3), you will start with the expr start symbol and eventually you will get to a point where you will recursively use the expr rule again to derive the (7 + 3) portion of the original arithmetic expression.

+Recursion in the grammar is a good sign that the language being defined is context-free instead of regular.
+In particular, recursion where the recursive nonterminal has productions on both sides implies that the language is not regular.